 Also, don’t forget to take some cash.
 There’s no ATM at all along the trail, and cash will be needed to pay for drinks and, at the end of the hike, to tip the guides and the porters (trust me, they will deserve it!).

 Curious to know what I normally pack?
 Head over to read “My Ultimate Packing List.”

-Throughout the Poon Hill Circuit hike, trekkers eat and sleep in tea houses – called bhatti in Nepalese.
+Throughout the Poon Hill trek, trekkers eat and sleep in tea houses – called bhatti in Nepalese.
 These are very basic guest houses with plain rooms – think two twin beds, and a small bed side table.
 There’s a light in the room but no socket for electricity.
 Toilets (usually squat) and showers (with an additional fee for hot water) are usually outside.
 There’s wifi for an extra fee, but it hardly works so it may be a good time to detox from internet and social media (unless carrying a local SIM card that receives well in the mountains too).

 Interestingly, despite being so modest, the tea houses are incredibly cozy.
 It may be that by the time one reaches the room nothing matters other than having a hot shower and a bed to crash on; it may be the lovely atmosphere with the group – to me, everything was just as good as it could be.